Chuks-project/PROJECT-2/README.md

           exit

- - The commands above are reprsented in the image below as:
+ - The commands above are reprsented in the images below as:

      ![sudo install and secure1](https://user-images.githubusercontent.com/65022146/189516088-72cf0c2d-ff6c-4103-bb9e-0a7010303916.png)